isuckatdrifting/Enceladus/README.md

   -h, --help  show this help message and exit

 orig: original lyrics

 trans: translated lyrics

 merge: lyrics in "[original]/[translated]" type

 ---
+Get the id of the music you are interested in:

+Share -> Copy the link in the browser -> The number after `https://music.163.com/song?id=` should be the music id.

 For example: `python3 lyric.py 533943763 merge`

-This would generate a txt lyric that meets the `lrc` file standard under the script executing folder.
+This would generate a txt lyric that meets the lrc file standard under the script executing folder.
 You may change the extension from `*.txt` to `*.lrc` manually if you wanna import it in other apps.

 If this program helps with your MAD/AMV production, please do not hesitate to give me stars. :smile: